carlosmarq/Attack_advisor/README.md

 # Attack_advisor
-This is is a PoC that suggest potential attack vectors that can be carried out against a specific server identfied by fingerprinting a remote target, using Nmap .nmap file as input, and querying specific relevant of the Internet.
+This is a PoC that suggests potential attack vectors that can be carried out against a specific server identified by fingerprinting a remote target, using Nmap .nmap file as input, and querying specific relevant information on the Internet.

 Attack advisor, a tool based on AI Agents (CrewAI).

-Requirents:
+Requirements:
 - Groq API
 - Serper API
 - CrewAI